ClickBank has been around for a long time.

 So let’s look at some ClickBank reviews to see what the average Joe and Josephine think of this network.

-A ClickBank user obviously making good money and happy with the site.
+A user obviously making good money with ClickBank who’s happy with the site.

 Feedback from another affiliate who is still receiving checks from ClickBank for blogs he no longer updates i.e. the same products are converting eight years later!